tranjack288/CSE-112-Project/README.md

 ### About Us
 We are a group of UCSD students tasked to upgrade and enhance a pre-existing project.
 Learn more about us [here](https://noodlecraft.web.app/src/pages/about.html)!

-Check out our video about this project [here](https://youtu.be/9eJtKIJAeLo)!